 4. You remain sane.

 What happens when you are running a very high fever with a bad cough and a runny nose?
 You hate yourself, don’t you?
 You are absolutely disgusted with the phlegm, with the way you look, and you wish your life to be over if you don’t get better that day.
 That is what bad health does to us.
-To maintain good health is to ensure mental well-being and not nihilistic episodes ending with despair.
+To maintain mental in good health is to ensure mental well-being and not nihilistic episodes ending with despair.

 Good health is important because without it we would not be our best versions, and not at all someone we had imagined we would be when we were kids.